 The blossoms around the base of the cluster fade as buds above open to keep the plant in flower.

-Long bean-like seed pods develop as the faded petals fall, and add to the strange beauty of the cleome.
+Long bean-like seed pods of the spider plants develop as the faded petals fall, and add to the strange beauty of the cleome flower.
 By late summer the lower seed pods ripen, and pop open to reseed the plant, while above, new buds are still fanning and bursting.

 These three processes of regeneration continue until frost.
 Perhaps in the dense jungles it goes on indefinitely until the plant dies of old age.

 In temperate climates, grow the Cleome spinosa as an annual.
 It comes in shades of pure white to a pinkish purple.
 I have seen several different shades on one plant.